VictoriaMetrics/VictoriaMetrics/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
+  -usePromCompatibleNaming
+     Whether to replace characters unsupported by Prometheus with underscores in the ingested metric names and label names.
+For example, foo.bar{a.b='c'} is transformed into foo_bar{a_b='c'} during data ingestion if this flag is set.
+See https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels
   -version
      Show VictoriaMetrics version
   -vmstorageDialTimeout duration